-- Informal Disciplinary Procedure less serious forms of misconduct, no formal inquiry - par 4 of Schedule 2 of the Act. - Delegated to the head of the institution (Principal) or office or the immediate superior if offender is the head of the institution (e.g. Cluster Leader for Principal). - Specific acts of misconduct listed in Annexure D Circular 1 of 2016 (PS & CS) as less serious acts of misconduct.
+- Informal Disciplinary Procedure less serious forms of misconduct, no formal inquiry - par 4 of Schedule 2 of the Act. - Delegated to the head of the institution (Principal) or office or the immediate superior if offender is the head of the institution (e.g. Cluster Leader for Principal). - Specific acts of misconduct listed in Annexure D (PS & CS) as less serious acts of misconduct.